PostHog/posthog.com/contents/blog/0-to-hero.md

 ## Prerequisites

 * If you want to go fast, go alone.
 If you want to go far, go together.
-You are going to have to handle a literally-endless series of problems.
+You are going to have to handle an endless series of problems.
 Find a friend!

 * The ability to ship and get users for new products very fast, from scratch.
 If you're doing software, you must be very, very good at shipping and marketing software quickly.
 Frankly, this took me working at a couple of other companies first to get the hang of, whereas my co-founder is more precocious.

 * An [idea](https://www.ycombinator.com/library/8g-how-to-get-startup-ideas) of what to work on.
 Hopefully a good one.

-A note on terminology: I've used the word "users", but for B2B software, I'd treat this as "organizations".
+A note on terminology: I've used the word "users," but for B2B software, I'd treat this as "organizations."
 The numbers are a little approximate, but what matters is each stage and the sequence of goals that you must achieve, in the given order.

 ## How we got to 10 then 50 users